Faculty Learning Opportunities

 How-To and Self-Help Webpages

-Visit the Resource Center to find detailed how-to webpages, general information on our available learning management systesm and tools, and recommendations for online teachers.
+Visit the Help Desk Support Center to find detailed how-top webpages to assist you.
+Visit our Resources area to find general information on our available learning management systems and tools, as well as recommendations for teachers.

 Those seeking help pages for Canvas, in particular, may also wish to visit the Canvas Guides, which are extensive how-to pages maintained by Instructure, the makers of Canvas.
 There is also a self-paced Faculty Orientation course available in Canvas itself.